DeepStacker/dsba-lms/docs/api.md

-# Apollo LMS API Documentation
+# DSBA LMS API Documentation

 ## Overview

-Apollo LMS provides a comprehensive REST API for Learning Management System operations.
+DSBA LMS provides a comprehensive REST API for Learning Management System operations.
 The API is organized into logical modules with consistent authentication and error handling.

 ## Authentication